 But what exactly is a fertility diet?

-A fertility diet will look only a little bit different from a normal healthy, nutritious whole food diet.
+A diet for fertility will look different from a normal healthy, nutritious whole food diet.
 It’s is a way of eating that is supporting your body in its reproductive efforts while you prepare to conceive.
 This is a choice to nourish your body to prepare it for a healthy pregnancy.

 Here are a few tips to get started